HHS/simpler-grants-gov/documentation/api/development.md

 ## Run the application

-1. Run `cp frontend/.env.development frontend/.env.local` to create your local copy of the frontend environment variables
-2. Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed & running.
+1. Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed & running.
-3. Run `make -C api setup-local` to install dependencies
+2. Run `make -C api setup-local` to install dependencies
-4. Run `make -C api init start` to build the image and start the container.
+3. Run `make -C api init start` to build the image and start the container.
-5. Navigate to `localhost:8080/docs` to access the Swagger UI.
+4. Navigate to `localhost:8080/docs` to access the Swagger UI.
-6. Run `make -C api run-logs` to see the logs of the running API container
+5. Run `make -C api run-logs` to see the logs of the running API container
-7. Run `make -C api stop` when you are done to delete the container.
+6. Run `make -C api stop` when you are done to delete the container.

 ## Some Useful Commands